-The Construction Certificate plans and specifications required by clause 139 of the Regulation, must include detailed plans and specifications for all car parking in compliance with AS/NZS 2890.1:2004: Parking Facilities - Off-Street Car Parking.
+The Construction Certificate plans and specifications required by clause 139 of the Regulation, must include detailed plans and specifications for all car parking in compliance with, AS/NZS 2890.1:2004: Parking Facilities - Off-Street Car Parking which includes the following requirement:

-In particular, 2m x 2.5m sight triangle, clear of any obstructions to visibility, shall be provided on the western side of the driveway exit.
-Alternatively, the front fence and any other obstructions, in this splay area, must be lowered to a maximum height of 0.9m to comply with Chapter E1.10.6 of Council's DCP.
+a) A 2m x 2.5m sight triangle, clear of any obstructions to visibility, shall be provided on both sides of the driveway exit in accordance with Figure 3.3 in Section 3.2.4 of AS2890.1.
+Alternatively, exceptions to this requirement may be acceptable for this type of development where the height of any proposed structures such as front fence, landscaping and other obstructions in these splay areas are limited to a maximum of 0.9m in accordance with Chapter E1.10.6 of Council's DCP.